FeRHeDio/Swapi-CookUnity/README.md

 ## Comments

+The app Implements a ScrollView with infinite scrolling (pagination) and a modal view with details that renders when tapped for each of the Character/Person.

 ## UI

-I decided to leave the UI as simple and basic as posible, and focus the time in the architectural part of the challenge and with a strong base build a better UI over it.
+I decided to leave the UI as simple and basic as posible, but a clean working experience, and focus the time in the architectural part of the challenge and with a strong base build a better UI over it.
+- Indeed I was thinking about presenting the cards in different ways, add the images to it but this would be added a lot of complexity and I already asked for more time to complete the challenge.-

 The UI is composed of 3 different views: